-Active transportation which includes pedestrian movement, cycling other nonmotorized and emerging micro-mobility modes of transportation, is a key component of the City's transportation network.
+Active transportation which includes pedestrian movement, cycling and any other non-motorized modes of transportation, is a key component of the City's transportation network.
 Active Transportation provides a sustainable alternative to travel by private automobile, resulting in physical, economic and social benefits from improved air quality, reduced energy consumption and increased physical activity.
 This Plan recognizes that active transportation is an essential component of the overall integrated transportation network.
-Together, land use planning, transportation planning and the design of the built form creates an environment that encourages and enables people of all ages and abilities to use active transportation for travel to work, school, exercise, recreation and social interaction.
-(OPA 167)
+Together, land use planning, transportation planning and the design of the built form creates an environment that encourages and enables people to use active transportation for travel to work, school, exercise, recreation and social interaction.

 - 4.3.1 The City shall require, provide, and maintain infrastructure that maximizes safe and convenient passage for pedestrians and cyclists along streets. - 4.3.2 The City shall accommodate commuter cycling needs on the road network and major recreational pathways to the greatest extent possible in accordance with the City's Cycling Master Plan and Trails Master Plan. - 4.3.3 The City shall build and maintain the active transportation network which recognizes the importance of the sidewalk and cycling network while achieving a high standard of connectivity.
-Active Transportation shall be prioritized and accommodated in complete streets design and operation through: (OPA 167) - a) continuous improvement and expansion of the existing network of pedestrian and bicycle infrastructure, including multi-use paths, bike lanes, other emerging design trends as appropriate; (OPA 167) - b) establishment of pedestrian-oriented design guidelines in secondary plans and undeveloped areas that promote active transportation; and, - c) provision of traffic calming and management measures, where appropriate.
-(OPA 167) - 4.3.4 Within the designated right-of-way, the design of complete streets and sidewalks shall provide a buffer between vehicular and pedestrian flow where feasible.
-(OPA 167) - 4.3.5 The City shall design pedestrian friendly streets by: - a) making streetscapes visually appealing to make walking more inviting; - b) discouraging the placement of objects which will impede pedestrian movements; - c) reducing motor vehicle speed and volume in areas of high pedestrian activity by design or other means; (OPA 167) - d) establishing exclusive pedestrian links in areas of high pedestrian activity and restricting motor vehicles ; (OPA 167) - e) distinctly separating vehicular, pedestrian and cycling road users to the fullest extent possible; - f) providing adequate lighting; - g) providing benches to allow pedestrians to rest and street trees for shade, where feasible; (OPA 167) - h) applying other means as specified in the policies of Section B.3.3 Urban Design, where applicable; and,
+Active Transportation shall be promoted and accommodated in street design and operation through: - a) continuous improvement and expansion of the existing network of pedestrian and bicycle infrastructure, including multi-use paths, bike lanes, and on-street bike routes; - b) establishment of pedestrian-oriented design guidelines in secondary plans and undeveloped areas that promote active transportation; and, - c) provision of traffic calming measures and signage, where appropriate.

+- 4.3.4 Within the designated right-of-way, the design of streets and sidewalks shall provide a buffer between vehicular and pedestrian flow where feasible. - 4.3.5 The City shall design pedestrian friendly streets by: - a) making streetscapes visually appealing to make walking more inviting; - b) discouraging the placement of objects which will impede pedestrian movements: - c) reducing motor vehicle traffic in areas of high pedestrian activity by design or other means: - d) establishing exclusive pedestrian links in areas of high pedestrian activity and vehicular traffic; - e) distinctly separating vehicular, pedestrian and cycling traffic to the fullest extent possible; - f) providing adequate lighting; - g) applying other means as specified in the policies of Section B.3.3 Urban Design, where applicable; and, - g) applying all other applicable design guidelines and design policies of Volume 1, including Section B.3.3 Urban Design Policies and Chapter E Urban Systems and Designations.